arquillian/arquillian-extension-qunit/README.md

 ![Results](https://raw.github.com/tolis-e/readme-images/master/arquillian-qunit-stuck-tests-report.png)

-## Installation
+## Arquillian-QUnit Installation
-To install it navigate to the arquillian-qunit-qunit folder and execute:
+To install it navigate to the arquillian-extension-qunit folder and execute:

     mvn install